AVAILABLE 24/7 | FREE CONSULTATION

 The situation is more severe if the charge involves the intent to distribute.
 Even as a first-time offender, you could face anywhere from several months to 20 years of incarceration, based on the type and quantity of drugs involved in the case.

 New Jersey’s drug laws are stringent, and while every case is unique, the state does enforce its penalties with consistency.
 First-time offenders are not exempt from these rules, and the court’s determination will rest upon the specifics of the offense.
-It’s important for those charged to seek legal counsel to navigate the complexities of the law and to understand the full scope of potential consequences.
+It’s important for those charged to seek legal counsel to address the challenges of the law and to understand the full scope of potential consequences.

 Contact an Experienced Hackensack Drug Defense Attorney About Your Drug Possession Charges in New Jersey

 Have you been charged with a drug-related offense in New Jersey?
 A drug crime conviction can carry with it heavy fines, jail time, and driver’s license suspension!
 That is why it is imperative that you speak with a qualified drug defense lawyer about your case.
-The lawyers at Lustberg Law Offices represent clients charged with use, possession, production, distribution, and related drug offenses in Fort Lee, Fair Lawn, Bergenfield, Ridgewood, and throughout New Jersey.
+The lawyers at Lustberg Law Offices, LLC represent clients charged with use, possession, production, distribution, and related drug offenses in Fort Lee, Fair Lawn, Bergenfield, Ridgewood, and throughout New Jersey.
 Contact us at (201) 880-5311 or fill out our confidential online form to schedule a free consultation about your case.
-We have an office located at One University Plaza Dr Suite 212, Hackensack, NJ 07601, in addition to offices located in New York.

 The articles on this blog are for informative purposes only and are no substitute for legal advice or an attorney-client relationship.
 If you are seeking legal advice, please contact our law firm directly.